st255/simple-numpy-nn/README.md

   - [ ] Adam optimizer
 - Others
   - [x] MNIST example
+  - [ ] Benchmark
-  - [ ] Benchmark + test units
+  - [ ] Test units

 ## Results
-The following model has been tested in the MNIST dataset using mini-batch training for 40 epochs, reaching an acurracy >= 99%.
+The following model has been tested in the MNIST dataset using mini-batch gradient descent for 40 epochs, reaching an accuracy >= 99%.

 ```python
 model_clas = Model()